invoiceninja/invoiceninja.github.io/source/docs/self-host-troubleshooting.md

 ### Hosted Invoice Ninja PDF generation

-If you are a white label user, then to enable the Invoice Ninja hosted PDF generator you will need to add a variable to the .env file as follows
+To enable the Invoice Ninja hosted PDF generator you will need to add a variable to the .env file as follows

 ```
 PDF_GENERATOR=hosted_ninja